mberezin-r7/pyespp/README.md

 `Your taxable gain is $X`  = Purchase Confirmation > Purchase Details > Calculation of Gain > Taxable Gain

+### Why do you ask for my ESPP contribution per paycheck?

+During an ESPP purchase period, you have the option to reduce your per-paycheck contribution once, and also to subsequently stop your per-paycheck contribution.
+These changes can happen at any number pay cycle in the ESPP purchase period, and if you do not modify your contribution they do not happen at all.

+To correctly calculate your total ESPP contribution, you must enter your per-paycheck contribution after each modification, as well as the number pay cycle upon which each modification took place.

+If you do not wish for the script to derive your total ESPP contribution from your per-paycheck contributions, you can enter your final total ESPP contribution as a one-time lump sum.

 ### How do I input my final total ESPP contribution for this period, instead of my contribution per paycheck?

 Let `X` be your final total ESPP contribution for this period.
 Enter the following responses to each prompt.